rwth-acis/i5-Toolkit-for-Unity/Documentation/manual/RocketChat-Client.md

 First, the <xref:i5.Toolkit.Core.RocketChatClient.RocketChatService> has to be added to the <xref:i5.Toolkit.Core.ServiceCore.ServiceManager> so that the service is available.
 While creating the service, a host address needs to be provided.
-This is the host address of your RocketChat instance.
+This is the host address of your Rocket.Chat instance.
-You can find your RocketChat's address in the following way:
+You can find your Rocket.Chat's address in the following way:

-1. Open the RocketChat client and select your server on the very left.
+1. Open the Rocket.Chat client and select your server on the very left.
 2. Underneath the list of channels and direct messages on the bottom left, there is an icon that can be customized for your server.
    Right-click on this icon and select "Copy link address" from the context menu.
 3. Paste the resulting link somewhere and shorten it so that it ends with the country code.